stuxnet999/MemLabs/README.md

 ## **Motivation**

-The main goal of creating this repository was provide a reliable platform where individuals can learn, practice and enhance their skills in the field of memory forensics.
+The main goal of creating this repository was to provide a reliable platform where individuals can learn, practice and enhance their skills in the field of memory forensics.
 As of the CTF-style, well, what better & interesting way to learn security than by playing CTFs?

-I also believe these labs can be used by anyone to help others become good with the basic essentials and fundamentals of memory forensics.
+I also believe these labs can be used by anyone to help others become good with the essentials and fundamentals of memory forensics.

 ## **Structure Of The Repository**